Self-care, coping strategies, and mindfulness practices may help you come to terms with your loss and the feelings that come with it.

 People react to grief in different ways, but it’s important to let yourself feel all of your feelings.

-There’s no single right way to grieve, no set amount of time after which you can automatically expect to feel better, no stages or steps of grief to check off a list.
+There’s no single right way to grieve, no set amount of time after which you can automatically expect to feel better, no stages or steps to check off a list.
 This in itself can be difficult to accept.

 Denying your feelings may seem like a route toward faster healing.
 You might also get the message that others expect you to bury your grief and move on before you’ve come to terms with your loss.